bjiang0509/news-evaluation-npl/README.md

 The server is set up using `express` from node.js and `npm` (package manager for Node.js packages) can be used to install the dependencies for the project (`npm install`).

 ### dotenv
 dotenv needs to be installed to use enviroment variables.
-The `.env` file is located in the src/server folder and it contains the api key provided by the MeaningCloud API
+The `.env` file is located in the root directory and it contains the api key provided by the MeaningCloud API

 ## Running the App
 1. run `npm run prod` and `npm run start` on the terminal